xmartlabs/Bender/README.md

 ...
 ```

-## Composing layers
+### Composing layers

 One thing we realized is that itis useful to have single nodes that perform only a convolution or only a normalization but, on the other hand, in a single network we might want to run the same normalization after each convolution and possibly add an activation neuron behind.
 We also want to easily support residual layers.

 Therefore, we support composite layers which basically are just a set of layers which we want to reuse in a network.

-For example if we want to create a residual network like the one defined in [Style Transfer] we could define it like
+For example if we want to create a residual network like the one defined in [Style Transfer] we could define it like...

 ## Requirements